-- a the franchisee no longer holds the necessary business licence or equivalent papers required by law;
+- the franchisee no longer holds the necessary business licence or equivalent papers required by law;

-- b the franchisee is involved in winding-up or bankruptcy proceedings pursuant to Vietnamese law;
+- the franchisee is involved in winding-up or bankruptcy proceedings pursuant to Vietnamese law;

 Under the Vietnamese Decree a franchisee may transfer its rights to another franchisee subject to:86

-- a the assignee being also in the possession of a valid business licence; and
+- the assignee being also in the possession of a valid business licence; and

 To obtain consent, the franchisee has to inform the franchisor in writing of its intention to assign its rights to a third party.
 Within 15 days of receiving the request, the franchisor then has to reply in writing.
 It may object to the transfer of rights on one of the conditions set out in Article 3 of the Decree, namely because:87

-- a the assignee failed to fulfil its financial obligations under the franchise agreement;
+- the assignee failed to fulfil its financial obligations under the franchise agreement;

-- c the transfer might have an adverse effect on the existing franchise system;
+- the transfer might have an adverse effect on the existing franchise system;

-- e the franchisee has not yet fulfilled its obligations towards the franchisor.
+- the franchisee has not yet fulfilled its obligations towards the franchisor.

 XI DISPUTE RESOLUTION